BassOmegaX/dmc1mechanics/sb_guides/index.md

 In the hallway, you will usually have to pass a Shadow.
 Use audio cues to evade it, as it will normally attack from off-screen.
 It has a soft whirring sound for its horizontal spike attack, and a sort of gulping sound for its aerial throw attack.
 Just jump forwards at the end of the soft, whirring sound and hang back if you hear the other, subtler, sound.
 (Otherwise you could risk jumping *straight* into a lunging cat - not good.)
 Once you get *really* familiar with the hallway Shadow, you can do pointless things like jump onto it as you run down the corridor... >_>

+Make your way to the end of the corridor and pick up Alastor, skipping the cutscene of Dante getting speared - yes, yes, we know he comes back to life, just give me the *sword* already.
+In the library, collect the rusty key and the shotgun under the table, and go back down to the fountain room.
+Upon entering, you will enter a 40 second "do or die" countdown with either Sin Scythes or Blades.